CRA appeals $2.2 billion tax bill dispute decision that ruled in favour of Cameco | CBC News

-In September tax court ruled for the Saskatoon-based uranium company in spat dating back to 2009
+Tax court ruled in September for the Saskatoon-based uranium company in spat dating back to 2009

-The Canada Revenue Agency (CRA) is appealing a Federal Court of Appeal decision involving a $2.2 billion tax bill dispute with Cameco that stretches back to 2009.
+The Canada Revenue Agency is appealing a Federal Court of Appeal decision involving a $2.2 billion tax bill dispute with Cameco.

-The CRA took issue with a Cameco subsidiary that sold uranium in Switzerland, saying it used the company to avoid paying taxes in Canada.
-Cameco maintained it was a legal and sound business practice and challenged the revenue agency's findings.
+The revenue agency took issue with a Cameco subsidiary that sold uranium in Switzerland, saying it used the company to avoid paying taxes in Canada.
+Cameco maintained it was a legal and sound business practice and challenged the CRA's findings.

 Cameco said it will still be making an application to the court to recover costs incurred over the course of the case.